 Suppose you want to get rid of the three extra lines in the buffer.
-This is done by the delete command starting line, ending line d
+This is done by the delete command starting line, ending line d deletes lines 4 through the end.
+There are now three lines left, as you can check by using

-Except that d deletes lines instead of printing them, its action is similar to that of p.
-The lines to be deleted are specified for d exactly as they are for p:
+Except that d deletes lines instead of printing them, its action is similar to that of \mathbf{p} .
+The lines to be deleted are specified for d exactly as they are for \mathbf{p} :